 Exemption: A business enterprise classified by the Department of Commerce and Economic Opportunity as a "high impact business," if it intends either (a) to make a minimum investment of \$12 million and create 500 full-time jobs, or (b) to make a minimum investment of \$30 million and retain at least 1,500 full-time jobs at an Illinois location, is partly or fully exempt from this tax for up to 20 years as determined by the Department.
+(220 ILCS 5/9-222.1A)

 History: A 3% tax on public utilities' (electric) gross revenue was enacted in 1937.
 The rate was changed three times in the 1960s, eventually settling in 1967 at 5% of gross revenue.
-In 1985 it was set at the lesser of 5% or 0.32φ per kilowatt-hour sold to each customer.
-That tax was repealed by a 1997 law deregulating the electric industry, and replaced by the new excise tax on August 1, 1998.
+In 1985 it was set at the lesser of 5% or 0.32¢ per kilowatt-hour sold to each customer.
+That tax was repealed by a 1997 law deregulating the electric industry, and replaced on August 1, 1998 by the new excise tax.
 On that date the excise tax also replaced the intrastate gross (electric) revenue tax of 0.08% used to fund the Illinois Commerce Commission.
 The General Assembly intended the excise tax to raise substantially the same amount of revenue as the gross revenue taxes it replaced.

 To encourage alternative energy production, electric utilities are required to buy electricity from new qualified solid-waste-to-energy facilities (QSWEFs) in their service areas for 10 years (20 years if fueled by methane from a forest preserve district's landfill).
-QSWEFs use methane generated by landfills as their primary fuel.
+QSWEFs use methane produced by landfills as their primary fuel.
 Such a facility can take a credit against the Electricity Excise Public Utility Tax until the full capital costs incurred to develop the facility are paid.
-At that time, the QSWEF must reimburse the Public Utility Fund for the amount of credit taken.
-(220 ILCS 5/8-403.1) The table below lists such repayments, which are also included in the table on page 89.
+At that time, the QSWEF must reimburse the Public Utility Fund and General Revenue Fund for the amount of credit taken (220 ILCS 5/8-403.1).
+The table below lists such repayments, which are also included in the table on page 89.
+No new QSWEFs are allowed to be recognized after June 30, 2006.